keithmmc/ATUproblemsets/README.md

 #  problem 5 data structures weekday #

-this programme will output whether the current day is a weekday or not.
-To do this I imported the date time module in python, this module gets the current date and time, it will then get the current day and print weather it is a weekday or a weekend.
+This programme will output whether the current day is a weekday or not.
+To do this I imported the date time module in python, this module gets the current date and time, it will then get the current day and print whether it is a weekday or a weekend.

 # references #